Siphon880gh/davinci-resolve-scripter/README.md

 ### **Prep the media:**

 1. First have your images and video clips and audio ready.
+If you do not have clips, a script, or audio, you can generate them with AI, or do the old fashion way of collecting assets and writing and narrating your script.
+If generating pictures with AI, Midjourney can be prompted to generate images with specific dimensions, or aspect ratios.

 We will automate creating a DaVinci project with timeline of your clips.
 There will be zoom/pan effects and transitions automated into the timeline.
+We will also have automatic subtitles even if you are on the free DaVinci.
+The subtitles could be Text+ clips or a subtitle track.

 2. Make sure your images are the same dimensions or reasonably similar dimensions so there won't be visually unappealing black bars.
 Since you probably want the zoom and pan effects that my scripts offer, you wouldn't want black bars and instead would prefer blurred background padding (the same picture at where the black bars would be to keep a similar tone of the picture, however is blurred and zoomed so is an appropriate background).